 - Regular reporting to the MLA's Board and the MLA membership on items under the mandate of the Water Committee.

 The Water Committee comprises four members:

-- Michael Dow, Water Committee Chair, primary interface with JDI and NB Environment & Local Government.
+- Lee Faulkner, Water Committee Chair, primary interface with JDI and NB Environment & Local Government.